Tigernix official logo

 In such places, groundwater drops away, rivers shrink, and ecosystems wilt.
 Climate variability, floods, and ineffective flood control exacerbate extreme water stress, which means that communities face an acute water availability even when relying on infrastructure solutions.

-The fundamental difference is access versus availability.
+The fundamental distinction is availability versus access.

 Main Causes of Economic Water Scarcity